In 1884, an syndicate of businessmen leased a picnic ground on the south side of Grand Street (now Grand Avenue), Maspeth, immediately

 The Long Island Grounds today

-Some time in the next decade, the Long Island Grounds fell into disuse.
-Nowadays, the site is covered
+Some time in the next decade, the Long Island Grounds fell into disuse, and the fact drew little or no notice.